Date

 Liability insurance protects your property from any accidental damage, while workers’ compensation protects you from being held responsible if a painter is injured on the job.
 A contractor who lacks proper insurance is a major red flag.
 Asking for these documents isn’t rude—it’s a standard and necessary step to protect yourself, your home, and your finances.
 Any professional will understand and readily provide the information.

-How to Vet Your Top Choices
+Ready to Choose?
+How to Vet Your Finalists

 Okay, you’ve done your initial research and have a shortlist of local painters.
 Now comes the most important part: digging a little deeper to make sure they’re the right fit for your project.
 This vetting process is your best defense against shoddy work, surprise costs, and project delays.
 Taking the time to ask the right questions and check their credentials will give you peace of mind and help you hire with confidence.
 Think of it as a job interview—you’re the hiring manager, and you want to find the most qualified candidate to care for your home.
 We’ll walk through exactly what to look for, from their past work to the fine print on their insurance policy.